Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 Can you cancel and get a refund?
-If so, will the money you’ve paid earn interest?
+If so, will you get interest on the money you’ve paid?
 What if you change your mind?
 What if you move?
 What if you no longer want to be buried, and want to be cremated instead?

 There are a lot of things that can happen, which means there’s a lot of fine print to understand.

 As far as I’m concerned, there are more cons to prepaid funerals than there are pros.
 After all, you can preplan a funeral without prepaying it, which will also serve to alleviate stress for your loved ones.

 If you have life insurance, you may have already taken care of the financial costs of your funeral.
 Just make sure you’ve got the right beneficiary on the policy.
 (In other words, make sure it’s not your ex-wife.)